-Unfortunately their time together was brief.
+Unfortunately, their time together was brief.
 Dale continued to have lingering internal issues from the accident.
 About a year after the accident his pancreas quit all-together.
 Their days together were numbered.

 My mother vividly recounts their last hours at a hospital in Tulsa.
 My father kept complaining about a bright light.
-She had shut off every light in the room, closed the curtains, but still he persisted.
+She had shut off every light in the room, closed the curtains, but still, he persisted.
 The light was just too bright.
-That evening he went into surgery, and never came out.
+That evening he went into surgery and never came out.
 Why or how that man lived another year after that terrible crash we'll never know.
 But if he hadn't, there'd be no...me?

 My poor mother.
-Her newly-wedded husband was gone and the only evidence left of that union was growing in her belly.
+Her newly-wedded husband was gone and the only evidence that remained of that union was growing in her belly.
 She was a widow now with two small children and one on the way.
 I can't even imagine what she was going through.
 Just a teaser of happiness only to have it ripped away.